cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 must adhere to the implementation and security considerations discussed in {{!I-D.irtf-cfrg-hash-to-curve}} when instantiating the function.

+The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{pog}}.
+Future ciphersuites MUST describe how input validation is done for DeserializeElement and DeserializeScalar.

 Additionally, future ciphersuites must take care when choosing the security level of the group.
 See {{limits}} for additional details.

+## Random Scalar Generation {#random-scalar}

+Two popular algorithms for generating a random integer uniformly distributed in the range \[0, G.Order() -1\] are as follows:

+### Rejection Sampling

+Generate a random byte array with `Ns` bytes, and attempt to map to a Scalar by calling `DeserializeScalar` in constant time.
+If it succeeds, return the result.
+If it fails, try again with another random byte array, until the procedure succeeds.
+Failure to implement `DeserializeScalar` in constant time can leak information about the underlying corresponding Scalar.

+As an optimization, if the group order is very close to a power of 2, it is acceptable to omit the rejection test completely.
+In particular, if the group order is p, and there is an integer b such that `p - 2<sup>b</sup>| < 2<sup>(b/2)</sup>`, then `RandomScalar` can simply return a uniformly random integer of at most b bits.

+### Wide Reduction

+Generate a random byte array with `l = ceil(((3 * ceil(log2(G.Order()))) / 2) / 8)`
+bytes, and interpret it as an integer; reduce the integer modulo `G.Order()` and return the result.
+See {{Section 5 of HASH-TO-CURVE}} for the underlying derivation of `l`.

 # Application Considerations {#apis}